Free tool · Canada

 What is the CRS score?+

 The Comprehensive Ranking System (CRS) is the 1,200-point scoring system Immigration, Refugees and Citizenship Canada (IRCC) uses to rank Express Entry candidates.
 Higher-scoring candidates receive Invitations to Apply (ITAs) for permanent residence in periodic draws.
-The system covers age, education, language ability, work experience, and adaptability factors (spouse credits, Canadian education, job offers, provincial nomination).
+The system covers age, education, language ability, work experience, and additional factors (spouse credits, Canadian study, French ability, provincial nomination).

 What CRS score do I need for Express Entry in 2026?+